photoprism/photoprism/README.md

 Contribute
 ----------

-We are currently setting up the infrastructure necessary to coordinate a remote team and keep everyone up-to-date.
+If you have a bug or an idea, read the [contributing guidelines](CONTRIBUTING.md) before opening an issue.
+Issues labeled help wanted or good first issue can be good first contributions.

-At the moment, the best way to get in touch is to write an email to hello@photoprism.org.
+The best way to get in touch is to write an email to hello@photoprism.org or join our [Telegram](https://t.me/joinchat/B8AmeBAUEugGszzuklsj5w) group.
 We'd love to hear from you!

 Donations
 ---------